-(Sample of euro area countries; weighted net percentages; last observation: Q3 2016)
+(Sample of euro area countries; weighted net percentages; last observation: Q4 2016)

 Notes: Weighted net percentages of banks contributing to the tightening of standards over the previous three months.
+The last observation refers to the quarter in which the most recent BLS was published.